Polywoky/ISAAC/README.md

 ISAAC (Indirection, Shift, Accumulate, Add, and Count) is a cryptographically secure pseudorandom number generator and a stream cipher designed by Robert J. Jenkins Jr. in 1993.
 The original code can be found here: [ISAAC: a fast cryptographic random number generator](http://burtleburtle.net/bob/rand/isaacafa.html)

-This project was created to make using ISAAC in your C programs simple and easy, while also adding the ability to have multiple instances of ISAAC existing simultaneously.
-Achieving this came at a cost of lower speed compared to the original code, but it still remains a reasonably fast and easy method of producing high-quality cryptographically secure pseudorandom numbers.
+This project was created to make using ISAAC in C programs simple and easy, while also adding the ability to have multiple instances of ISAAC existing simultaneously.
+Achieving this came at a cost of lower speed compared to the original code, but it still remains a reasonably fast method of producing high-quality cryptographically secure pseudorandom numbers.

 ## Using The Code